 Delights.
 Meditates.
 Planted.

-If you study examples of those who followed good advice — Esther (Book of Esther) & King Josiah (2 Kings 22-23 & 2 Chronicles 34-35) for starters — you’ll these words in action.
+If you study examples of those who followed good advice — Esther and King Josiah (2 Kings 22-23; 2 Chronicles 34-35) for starters — you’ll these words in action.
 Their lives show the impact of choosing to focus on God’s words and desires and how that results in following good advice and avoiding bad.

 Psalm 1 also tells of the benefits of delighting, meditating and being planted in God’s wisdom.

-3He will be like a tree firmly planted by streams of water, which yields its fruit in season and its leaf does not wither; and it whatever he does, he prospers.
+“He will be like a tree firmly planted by streams of water, which yields its fruit in season and its leaf does not wither; and it whatever he does, he prospers.” (v.
+3)

 The examples of those in Scripture who followed good advice based on their dwelling in God’s wisdom bear the truth of this verse.
 I encourage you to read through their stories and study their lives.
 Not perfect people, but people who continually sought God and the wisdom he freely gives.